feelpp/feelpp-book/GettingStarted/mac.md

  * `port installed`: This action displays all ports installed and their versions, variants and activation status.
 You can also use the `-v` option to also display the platform and CPU  architecture(s) for which the ports were built, and any variants which were explicitly negated.
  * `sudo port upgrade mypackage`: This action updgrades installed ports and their dependencies when a `Portfile` in the repository has been updated.
 To avoid the upgrade of a port's dependencies, use the option `-n`.

+### Portfile

-**Portfile**: A Portfile is a TCL script which usually contains simple keyword values and TCL expressions.
+A Portfile is a TCL script which usually contains simple keyword values and TCL expressions.
 Each package/port has a corresponding Portfile but it's only a part of a port description.
 Feel++ provides some mandatory Portfiles for its compilation which are